rkoeninger/ShenScript/docs/interop.rst

 Functions in the `js.ast` namespace are used to construct, emit and evaluate arbitrary JavaScript code.
 All of the AST builder functions return JavaScript objects conforming to the informal ESTree standard `ESTree <https://github.com/estree/estree>`_.

-.. function:: js.ast.literal
+.. function:: (js.ast.literal Value)

    Constructs literal value syntax.

    :param Value: JavaScript value that can be a literal (number, string, boolean, null).
    :returns:     A :code:`Literal` AST node.

-.. function:: js.ast.array
+.. function:: (js.ast.array Values)

    Constructs array literal syntax.